Successful organizations understand the importance of managing organizational quality.

 Employees are trained to use these detailed procedures and are monitored for consistency in practice.

-3. Develop Instructions
+3. Develop Work Instructions

 Create work instructions for how the work should be done.